-I had a case a number of years ago in downtown Los Angeles where my client was charged with murder.
-He had been involved in a bar fight with another person and that other person actually waited outside for him and my client ended up stabbing him with a knife.
-It was captured on video and there were obviously witnesses.
+Cross-Examination of Witnesses.
+I had a case several years ago in downtown Los Angeles where my client was charged with murder.
+He had been involved in a bar fight with another person, and that other person waited outside for him, and my client stabbed him with a knife.
+It was captured on video, and there were witnesses.

-So, he really couldn't say that he didn't do anything or that he wasn't there, but what he did say was that the guy threatened him — threatened to kill him — waited outside for him.
+So, he couldn't say that he didn't do anything or wasn't there, but he said that the guy threatened him — threatened to kill him — waited outside for him.

-Our strategy was, instead of getting the murder conviction under California Penal Code 187, we had offered to the prosecutors prior to the trial, that my client would plead guilty to voluntary manslaughter because I knew they were at least going to be able to get him for that.
+Instead of getting the murder conviction under California Penal Code 187, we had offered to the prosecutors before the trial that my client would plead guilty to voluntary manslaughter because I knew they were at least able to get him for that.

-I pointed out all of the mitigating factors to them, but they refused to give the voluntary manslaughter charge and we ended up going to trial downtown.
-A number of witnesses testified and after a long trial, I was able to convince the jurors that voluntary manslaughter was the right charge.
+I pointed out all of the mitigating factors to them, but they refused to give the voluntary manslaughter charge, and we went to trial downtown.
+Several witnesses testified, and after a lengthy trial, I convinced the jurors that voluntary manslaughter was the correct charge.

 He ended up being convicted of that.
-They found him not guilty of the murder which requires malice of forethought and comes with a much more serious punishment than voluntary manslaughter under California Penal Code Section 192(a).
+They found him not guilty of the murder, which requires malice of forethought and comes with a much more severe punishment than voluntary manslaughter under California Penal Code Section 192(a).

 The high term for voluntary manslaughter is 11 years.
-If you get hit with a murder conviction you could get 15 to life, 25 to life, depending on the circumstances of the case, depending on whether the jury finds it's a first- or second-degree murder.
+If you get hit with a murder conviction, you could get 15 to life, 25 to life, depending on the circumstances of the case, depending on whether the jury finds it's a first- or second-degree murder.
 Our Los Angeles criminal defense attorneys will cover this topic below.

-So, long story short, my client was very happy with that result.
-We had agreed to take that deal prior to the trial, so that's really where you have a situation where the prosecutors, in my opinion, were very unreasonable.
+So, long story short, my client was pleased with that result.
+We had agreed to take that deal before the trial, so that's really where you have a situation where the prosecutors, in my opinion, were very unreasonable.

-He relied on the prosecutor who was in charge of the case, and that prosecutor, obviously wasn't savvy enough or just simply didn't want to get the case taken away from him and resolved, and decided to not be truthful with the boss and so they end up with the same result that we were willing to take.
+He relied on the prosecutor who was in charge of the case.
+That prosecutor wasn't savvy enough or simply didn't want to get the case taken away from him and resolved, and decided not to be truthful with the boss, so they ended up with the same result that we were willing to take.

-For my client is was huge because if he had been convicted of the murder, he probably would have never gotten out of prison again.
+My client is huge because if he had been convicted of the murder, he probably would have never gotten out of prison again.